List of heads of state of Barbados

 This is a list of the heads of state of Barbados, from the independence of Barbados under the Barbados Independence Act 1966 to the present day.

-From 30 November 1966 until 30 November 2021, the head of state was the Queen of Barbados, Elizabeth II, who was also the Monarch of the United Kingdom and the other Commonwealth realms, represented in Barbados by a Governor-General.
+From 30 November 1966 until 30 November 2021, the head of state was the Queen of Barbados, Elizabeth II, who was also the Monarch of the United Kingdom and the other Commonwealth realms, viceregally represented in Barbados by a Governor-General.

 Since 30 November 2021, the head of state is the President of Barbados.

 Monarch (1966–2021)

 The succession to the Barbadian throne was the same as the succession to the British throne.

-Governor-General
+Governors-General

-Under the Constitution of Barbados, before its amendment in 2021, the governor-general was the representative of the monarch in Barbados and exercised most of the powers of the monarch.
+Under the Constitution of Barbados, before its amendment in 2021, the governor-general was the viceregal representative of the monarch in Barbados and exercised most of the powers of the monarch.
 The governor-general was appointed for an indefinite term, serving at the pleasure of the monarch.
 Since Barbados was granted independence by the Barbados Independence Act 1966, rather than being first established as a semi-autonomous Dominion and later promoted to independence by the Statute of Westminster 1931, the governor-general had always been appointed solely on the advice of the Cabinet of Barbados, without the involvement of the British government, with the sole exception of John Montague Stow, the last colonial governor, who served as governor-general temporarily until he was replaced by Sir Arleigh Winston Scott.
 In the event of a vacancy the chief justice served as administrator of the government.